Quito, Ecuador, is a sprawling city that lines the rolling hills and slopes of the Guayllabamba basin.

 I love to take food tours and cooking classes when I travel, as they are a great way to gain deeper insight into the culture and experience things that you may not otherwise.

-The Sweets and Culinary Experience Tour with Urban Adventures in Quito started with a drive to a local market, where my guide Jorge explained all of the fruits and other foods that were unfamiliar to me - there were a lot.
+The Sweets and Culinary Experience Tour with Urban Adventures in Quito started with a drive to a local market, where my guide Jorge explained all of the fruits and other unfamiliar foods – there was a lot.

 The tortillas are topped with a cheesy cake mix and baked to make cake-like quesadillas that have virtually nothing in common with their Mexican namesakes.